NASA-PDS/registry/docs/source/install/install.rst

 If Java is already installed, you will see a message similar to this::

-   openjdk version "11.0.5" 2019-10-15
+    openjdk version "17.0.2" 2022-01-18
-   OpenJDK Runtime Environment 18.9 (build 11.0.5+10)
+    OpenJDK Runtime Environment (build 17.0.2+8-86)
-   OpenJDK 64-Bit Server VM 18.9 (build 11.0.5+10, mixed mode)
+    OpenJDK 64-Bit Server VM (build 17.0.2+8-86, mixed mode, sharing)

 .. note::
-   Your system might have multiple versions of Java installed, for example, JDK 1.8 and JDK 11.
+   Your system might have multiple versions of Java installed, for example, JDK 11 and JDK 17.
-   If JDK 11 is not the default, then set **JAVA_HOME** environment variable to point to JDK 11 before running Harvest or Registry Manager.
+   If JDK 17 is not the default, then set **JAVA_HOME** environment variable to point to JDK 17 before running Harvest or Registry Manager.